On this page

-One of the characteristics of Integromat is transactionality that works here similarly as in relational databases.
+One of the characteristics of Integromat is its transactionality, working similarly to relational databases.
 In practice, it means that each module contained in a scenario is processed in the following 4 phases:

-At the beginning of the scenario execution run each module is initialized.
+At the beginning of the scenario execution run, each module is initialized.
 During the operation phase that follows, the modules return bundles (Read operation) and/or perform other operations with the bundles (write operation).
-If the operation phase succeeds on all modules, the third phase (commit) begins during which all operations performed by the modules are committed.
+If the operation phase is successful for all modules, the third phase (commit) begins during which all operations performed by the modules are committed.
 If an error occurs during the operation or commit phase, all modules and bundles are rolled back (the operation or commit phase is aborted).
 The scenario run is then marked as Failed.
 If the third phase is successful, in the last step all modules are finalized and the scenario run is completed.

 The following text describes the individual phases in more detail.

-During the initialization phase, all necessary connections (connection to a database, email service, and others) are created and it is checked, whether a module is capable of performing intended operations.
+During the initialization phase, all necessary connections (connection to a database, email service, etc.) are created.
+They are also checked if each module is capable of performing their intended operation(s).

 Reading and/or writing is performed during the operation phase.

-The read activity consists in obtaining bundles that will then be processed by other modules according to a predefined scenario.
-Example: During the operation phase, the Dropbox module Watch files returns new bundles (files) added since the last run of a scenario.
+The reading operation consists of obtaining bundles that will then be processed by other modules according to a predefined scenario.
+An example of this is during the operation phase in the Dropbox module Watch files, Integromat returns new bundles (files) added since the last run of a scenario.

-The write activity consists in sending bundles to a given service for further processing.
-Example: During the operation phase, the Dropbox module Upload a file uploads the received file to a selected Dropbox folder.
+The writing operation activity consists of sending bundles to a given service for further processing.
+An example of this during the operation phase of the Dropbox module Upload a file, it uploads the received file to a selected Dropbox folder.

 In this phase, operations are committed.
-Integromat sends information to some services about successful execution of the scenario.
+This means that Integromat sends information to certain services about the successful execution of the scenario.

 If an error occurs during the operation phase or the commit phase, Integromat starts the rollback phase on all modules.
 The rollback phase reverts everything to its initial state before the start of the run.